Disneyland Paris Itinerary: 2 Parks in 1 Day

 Skull Rock on Adventure Isle in Disneyland Paris

-• Le Pays des Contes de Fees (Storybook Land Canal Boats) – A relaxing outdoor boat ride pass miniature scenes from storybooks.
+• Le Pays des Contes de Fees (Storybook Land Canal Boats) – A relaxing outdoor boat ride past miniature scenes from storybooks.

-• Arcades – The covered arcades that run down either side of Main Street are full of surprising details.
+• Arcades – The covered arcades that run down either side of Main Street are full of surprising details (and are also a good way to avoid the crowds).

 Alice's Curious Labyrinth in Disneyland Paris